-Beets, turnips, rutabaga, spinach, kale, Brussels sprouts, broccoli and cauliflower all do well in this transitional period and the winter squashes are 'cured' in the fields by the cold evenings.
+Beets, turnips, rutabaga, spinach, kale, Brussels sprouts, broccoli and cauliflower all do well in this transitional period and the winter squashes and root vegetables are 'cured' in the fields by the cold evenings.
 This is when culinary thoughts turn to pickling and 'putting up' the harvest abundance to enjoy throughout the winter.
-Shelling beans are dried and preserved for hearty soups and stews later in the winter, fruit are jarred and preserved.
-Years ago, some of the fall slaughter was prepared through confit and laid down in layers of fat and salt to be kept in an aseptic environment.
+Shelling beans are dried and preserved for hearty soups and stews later in the winter, fruits are jarred and preserved.
+Years ago, some of the fall slaughter was prepared through confit and laid down in layers of fat and salt to be kept in an aseptic environment and preserved through the entire winter.